TheOdinProject/curriculum/foundations/html_css/html-foundations/links-and-images.md

 It is a good habit to always specify these attributes on every image, even when the image is the correct size or you are using CSS to modify it.

-Here is our Odin Project logo example with height and width tags included:
+Here is our Odin Project logo example with height and width attributes included:

 <p class="codepen" data-height="300" data-default-tab="html,result" data-slug-hash="PogmYGp" data-user="TheOdinProjectExamples" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">